henryhxu/CSCI4430-ESTR4120/assignment/assignment-1/README.md

 > **NOTE:** When running ping and `iperf` in Mininet, you must use IP addresses, not hostnames.

-#### Q1: Link Latency and Throughput
+#### Q1: Link Latency(RTT) and Throughput
 First, you should measure the RTT and bandwidth of each of the four individual links between switches (`L1` - `L4`).
 You should run ping with 20 packets and store the output of the measurement on each link in a file called `latency_L#.txt`, replacing # with the link number from the topology diagram above.
 You should run `iperf` for 20 seconds and store the output of the measurement on each link in a file called `throughput_L#.txt`, replacing # with the link number from the topology diagram above.

-#### Q2: Path Latency and Throughput
+#### Q2: Path Latency(RTT) and Throughput
 Now, assume `h1` wants to communicate with `h9`.
 What is the expected latency and throughput of the path between the hosts?
 Put your prediction in the `answers.txt` file under question 2.

 Measure the latency and throughput between `h1` and `h9` using `ping` and `iPerf`.
 It does not matter which host is the client and which is the server.
 Use the same parameters as above (20 packets / 20 seconds) and store the output in files called `latency_Q2.txt` and `throughput_Q2.txt`.
 Put the average RTT and measured throughput in the `answers.txt` file and explain the results.
 If your prediction was wrong, explain why.

 #### Q3: Effects of Multiplexing
 Next, assume multiple hosts connected to `s1` want to simultaneously talk to hosts connected to `s5`.
-What is the expected latency and throughput when two pairs of hosts are communicating simultaneously?
+What is the expected latency (RTT) and throughput when two pairs of hosts are communicating simultaneously?
 Put your predictions in your `answers.txt` file under question 3.1.

 Use `ping` and `iPerf` to measure the latency and throughput when there are two pairs of hosts communicating simultaneously; it does not matter which pairs of hosts are communicating as long as one is connected to `s1` and one is connected to `s5`.
 Use the same parameters as above.
 You do not need to submit the raw output, but you should put the average RTT and measured throughput for each pair in your `answers.txt` file under question 3.1 and explain the results.
 If your prediction was wrong, explain why.